Personalized PCA: Decoupling Shared and Unique Features: Are Global and Local PCs Identifiable?

 \section{Are Global and Local PCs Identifiable?}

 Given the formulation \eqref{eqn:problem}, one may ask whether it is possible to identify the true local and global PCs by solving \eqref{eqn:problem}.

 Apparently, global and local PCs cannot be decoupled in every case.
-As a simple counterexample, suppose all local PCs are the same.
-Then distinguishing local PCs from global ones becomes impossible, as they all can maximize the explained variance in \eqref{eqn:problem}.
+As a simple counterexample, if all local PCs are the same, then distinguishing local from global PCs is impossible, as there are infinite combinations of them that all can maximize the explained variance in \eqref{eqn:problem}.
 The edifying counterexample poses the fundamental question of model identifiability.
-Therefore we need to find out which data instances are identifiable.
+Therefore, we need to find out which data instances are identifiable.
 In the following, we will introduce an identifiability condition, then establish the relationship between the estimated and true PCs.